Siri from scratch! (Not really.)

 First results

-I tested the system out on test-real and test-synth and measured the overall accuracy (= if any slot is wrong, the whole utterance is considered wrong).
+and measured the overall accuracy (= if any slot is wrong, the whole utterance is considered wrong).
 Here’s the results, averaged over 5 seeds:

 Wow, it’s only getting the answer right a fifth of the time.
 That sucks!
 What could the problem be?

-Let’s look at some of the ASR outputs for test-real:
+Let’s look at some of the ASR outputs for test-real

 True transcript: "SET A TIMER FOR EIGHT MINUTES"